 - With the 4000/5000 series, you must get a pre-built desktop – for now.

 3000 Series AMD CPUs for Custom Build PCs

-If you choose to go with the 3000 series AMD CPU with integrated graphics then we recommend the following
+If you choose to go with the 3000 series AMD CPU with integrated graphics, then I recommend the following:

 - AMD Ryzen 3 3200G w/ Vega 8: For Very-Low Budget Gaming Computer (~500)